raimohanska/write-a-game/README.md

 Permanently under construction!

+Currently not ready for easy game development yet.
+Feel free to try it anyway and help us improve.

 Try it: http://write-a-game.herokuapp.com/projects/raimohanska/example

 My goal is to make it possible to create games like Pacman with ease.